Many people are wondering whether it’s OK to dye waterproof fabrics or not. Well, this largely depends on the type of fabric you want to dye.

 Legend says that if you want to dye waterproof fabric, you should first use fabric softener to break the DWR coating.

-If you do that, you will only end up ruining your waterproof clothes, fabric or whatever item you want to dye.
 Of course, by using fabric softener or regular detergents to wash your waterproof items, you will eventually remove part of the waterproof coating.

 This means the dye may penetrate through parts of the fabric but you will not get an even color.

 Of course, there are various spray solutions available on the market that you can use to dye outdoor fabric such as umbrellas, backpacks, boat covers, and so on.
-Usually, the range of colors is quite limited.
-Most of the waterproof outdoor fabric spray paint solutions are either black, grey or charcoal.

 And no, you can’t use these solutions on waterproof clothes (your hiking jacket for example) without ruining your gear.